A mathematical treatment of bank monitoring incentives: What happens when ?

+In this section, we relax the assumption that the bank is impatient.
+A positive discount rate implies that there are gains from trades, as the bank is eager to sell claims on future cash flows to more patient investors.
+This is precisely what creates the moral hazard problem, as gains from trades can be undermined by high default rates when the bank shirks.
+We will see that, in contrast, the first-best is attained when $r=0$ .
+Proofs are quite similar and only sketched.
+The analog of Proposition \ref {HJB solution prop} is as follows.

-\begin{itemize} \item[$\mathrm{{(i)}}$] The ordinary differential equations (\ref{HJB.new}), along with (\ref{extrapolation eq}), have unique maximal solutions $v_{j}$ for $j\geq 1$.
-The functions $v_{j}$ are globally concave, differentiable everywhere except at $b_j$ and twice differentiable everywhere except at $ b_j $ and $b_j+b_{j-1}$.
+\begin{proposition} Assume that $r=0$. \begin{itemize} \item[$\mathrm{{(i)}}$] The ordinary differential equations (\ref{HJB.new}), along with (\ref{extrapolation eq}), have unique maximal solutions $v_{j}$ for $j\geq 1$.
+The functions $v_{j}$ are globally concave, differentiable everywhere except at $b_{j}$ and twice differentiable everywhere except at $ b_{j}$ and $b_{j}+b_{j-1}$.
 The endogenous thresholds $\gamma _{j}$ are uniquely determined by

 \item[$\mathrm{{(ii)}}$] We also have